Witch at the Iron Core

 Inside a homogenous sphere, gravity weakens as you go deeper, till at the center you feel weightless.
 (Sound wrong?
-Well, where could you fall to?)
-But as you burrow down toward an IRON core, gravity can get STRONGER than on the surface!
+Ask yourself: Where could you fall to?)
+But as you burrow down through lighter rock toward an IRON core, gravity can get STRONGER than on the surface!
 The iron's so dense and close to you that it outpulls all the stone above your head!
 Her chosen moon is this sort--gravity deep in the mantle, down by the core's edge, is stronger than Mars's!
 The air and water stay put, warm up due to compression, and form a gradient nearly as steep as Earth's.
 Almost none of it reaches up to the surface vents.
 So she has no need to pressure-seal the caves or worry about meteor punctures.
 Nothing's pressurized!

 She homesteads a vast cavern-maze.
 Dark, yes, she must supply light, but she has thousands of miles of caves with livable temperature, gravity, air pressure and water.
 Just add energy from solar stations on the surface!
 She's building a tram to get in and out--she can send up whole ore trains, if she finds anything valuable, and enlarge the caverns as she mines.
 No airlocks needed!
 You get on the tram, and simply ride up a long slope... from a biosphere up to lunar gravity and vacuum.
 Riding a train to space.